HelenaNN/sd-adaptation-energy/inference/README.md

 This directory contains evaluation scripts used to generate image samples across multiple intermediate checkpoints and trained runs for **LoRA**, **Full Fine-Tuning**, and **Textual Inversion**.

-The scripts iterate through experiment directories, load the corresponding model state at each checkpoint step, and generate outputs using a shared list of prompts.
+The scripts iterate through experiment directories, load the corresponding model state at each checkpoint step, and generate outputs using a provided list of prompts.

 ---